 The Kiasma was opened in 1998, on a gross floor area of 12,000 m2, distributed on 5 levels, the museum includes temporary and permanent exhibition spaces, a theater, a store, a café, and a workshop.
 The museum’s activity is primarily devoted to the presentation and promotion of Finnish and international contemporary art in its various forms, including visual arts, new media, cinema, theater, and dance.

-Just after celebrating its 15th anniversary, the Kiasma had been closed for six months for major renovation works, mainly aimed to renovate the glass ceiling of the building and to adopt an up-to-date solution for the museum’s technical systems.
+Just after celebrating its 15th anniversary, the Kiasma had been closed for six months for major renovation works, mainly aimed to renovate the glass ceiling of the building and adopting an up-to-date solution for the museum’s technical systems.
 The museum reopened in March 2015, with three exhibitions; a retrospective on Robert Mapplethorpe, an exhibition inspired by the elements of nature, and one dedicated to portraiture.

 Photo: Finnish National Gallery / Petri Virtanen

 Photos courtesy of Museum of Contemporary Art Kiasma

 How our readers rate this museum (you can vote)